Eddie Gordon: Early life

 Starting out as a DJ and music journalist in 1982 in his hometown Gravesend, Gordon wrote a weekly column for the Gravesend and Dartford Reporter and Kent Extra before being invited to write a weekly music page for Kent's major county newspaper the Kent Messenger, a position he held from 1982 to 1991.
-Nine years of weekly Gordon "Sound Spot" columns writing about artists from all genres of music to fully cater for the very diverse Kent readership.
-The Kent Messenger won the Weekly Newspaper of the Year title in the Regional Press Awards for 1988 and then went on to collect the title of overall regional newspaper.
-It's one of the highest accolades for a paid-for weekly paper in the UK.
+Nine years of weekly Gordon "Sound Spot" columns writing about artists from all genres of music.
+The Kent Messenger won the Weekly Newspaper of the Year title in the Regional Press Awards for 1988 and went on to collect the title of overall regional newspaper, one of the highest accolades for a paid-for weekly paper in the UK.

-DJ career

-From 1984 through to 1988 Eddie was regularly booked by major London event promoters as the support DJ for BBC Radio 1 DJs and Capital Radio DJs working in the big towns and cities of South East of England.
-This was a rich period for Eddie Gordon's DJ career with various awards Gravesend and Dartford Reporter 'DJ of the Year 1984–1985', Radio Kent '1986 Club of the Year' with The Slammer, Kent Evening Post '1986 Club of the Year' with The Slammer, Kent Evening Post 1987 Kent Club of the Year with The Sleeze and in 1989 Eddie Gordon was Kent 'Music Man of the Year' – Kent Evening Post.

-Throughout the 1980s Eddie Gordon was responsible for introducing the music for the Frank Warren Boxing Shows on the ITV channel with the boxers emerging from the dressing room to a fanfare of music to arouse the audience, which is now a regular part of all world championship televised boxing.
-The events held at the Royal Albert Hall, London, were major ITV programmes of the era.
+Award-Winning DJ: He won multiple regional club and DJ awards between 1984 and 1989 in Kent.
+Boxing Music Pioneer: He introduced the concept of televised boxer ring-walk music for Frank Warren's ITV shows.
+Talent Scout: He early-supported legendary DJs like Tim Westwood, Trevor Nelson, Gilles Peterson, and Paul Oakenfold at his club, The Slammer.
+From 1984 through 1988, Eddie Gordon was regularly booked by major London promoters to support BBC Radio 1 and Capital Radio DJs across the South East of England.
+This was a highly successful period for Gordon, earning him several awards, including the Gravesend and Dartford Reporter "DJ of the Year" (1984–1985), Radio Kent's "Club of the Year" (1986) for his venue The Slammer, and the Kent Evening Post "Music Man of the Year" (1989).Throughout the 1980s, Gordon was also responsible for introducing ring-walk music for Frank Warren’s boxing shows on ITV.
+Having boxers emerge from the dressing room to high-energy music to arouse the audience at venues like the Royal Albert Hall eventually became a standard feature of world championship televised boxing.
+Additionally, from the mid-to-late 1980s, Gordon used his weekly Sounds Spot column in the Kent Messenger newspaper and his Gravesend club night, The Slammer, to spot and support emerging DJ talents who would later become industry icons, including Tim Westwood, Trevor Nelson, Gilles Peterson, Norman Jay, CJ Macintosh, and Paul Oakenfold.

-Also from the mid to the late 1980s Eddie spotted and supported the emerging DJ talents of Tim Westwood BBC Radio 1, Trevor Nelson MBE BBC Radio 1, Gilles Peterson BBC Radio 1, Norman Jay MBE, CJ Macintosh and Paul Oakenfold at his Gravesend club night The Slammer and in his weekly music column Sounds Spot in the county newspaper the Kent Messenger.